-Love represents, arguably, the clearest example for these relations since the advocating for interpersonal love points to a double resistance.
-On the one hand, there is a resistance to the social and political conditions that enslave us with which Adorno thought to reiterate Kierkegaard’s love.
-It represents a thrust against “coldness” and the “lack” of love that enable the subordination of human beings to the “machine” and of which the transformation of Bildung into Halbbildung served as an acute example.
-Here, the gift of love denotes a critical capacity of human beings to transgress such social domination by subversively working against it.
-On the other hand, Adorno also presents a resistance to Kierkegaard’s, arguably narcissistic, self-love, which imagines it has the absolute under its command; and this turn away from Kierkegaard’s theology involves Adorno’s holding to what Wolfson underlined as a redemptive approach that is bound to the “impossibility” of its actualization.
-One may see here not only a philosophical commitment to theology, but also a, one could argue, rather clever reposing on one theological tradition (that of Jewish Messianism) in order to amend another (that of Christian faith).
+Love represents, arguably, the clearest example of these interconnections since the act of advocating interpersonal love points to a double resistance.
+On the one hand, there is a resistance to the social and political conditions that enslave us with Kierkegaard’s love (as Adorno interprets it).
+It represents a thrust against “coldness” and the “lack” of love that enable the subordination of human beings to the “machine,” sharply exemplified by the transformation of Bildung into Halbbildung.
+Here, the gift of love denotes the critical capacity of human beings to transgress such social domination by subversively working against it.
+On the other hand, Adorno also presents a resistance to Kierkegaard’s arguably narcissistic self-love, which imagines it has the absolute under its command; and in this turn away from Kierkegaard’s theology Adorno holds onto what Wolfson underlined as a redemptive approach that is bound to the “impossibility” of its actualization.
+One may see here not only a philosophical commitment to theology, but also, one could argue, a rather clever appeal to one theological tradition (Jewish messianism) in order to amend another (Christian faith).

-Arendt’s rather shrewd comment that Adorno was Walter Benjamin’s (for her only) student, seems to be here rather fitting.
-Adorno makes his identification with Benjamin’s messianism explicit.
+Arendt’s rather shrewd comment that Adorno was Walter Benjamin’s only student seems to be rather fitting here.
+Adorno explicitly identifies with Benjamin’s messianism.
 For him it is Benjamin’s type of “messianism” that attempts “to formulate a materialist conception of history, albeit one that is shot through with theological ideas that are presented in terms of a highly negative dialectic.”
-As presented in Ch.
-2, such an arrangement characterized Benjamin’s nihilism, suggesting a messianic time that is though embedded within history (in every “present moment”) not revealed by the course of history.
-In this last sense Benjamin holds to a messianic potential that, even if innate in the historical time (and the immanent world) lies beyond its worldly flux.
-Potentially, this approach could be associated with a notion of exile.
-This type of complete resignation, supported by a separation between history and redemption – cosmology and soteriology – is for Adorno what Benjamin’s concept of a “messianic arrest of happening” stands for: A potential for a messianic eruption that may penetrate history but that is not actualized within its course.
+As presented in chapter 2, Benjamin’s nihilism suggests a messianic time that is nevertheless embedded within history (in every “present moment”) but not revealed by the course of history.
+In this last sense Benjamin holds to a messianic potential that is innate in historical time (and the immanent world) while lying beyond its worldly flux.
+Potentially, this approach could be associated with the notion of exile.
+This type of complete resignation, supported by a separation between history and redemption – cosmology and soteriology – represents, for Adorno, Benjamin’s concept of a “messianic arrest of happening”: the potential for a messianic eruption that may penetrate history but that is not actualized within its course.

 Adorno’s explicit critique of messianic traditions may be read against such a backdrop.
-The theme is discussed for example in his classroom lectures on metaphysics.
-Here Adorno stresses his opposition to the mystical traditions that hold to an “affirmative or positive theses of metaphysics.”
+The theme was discussed, for example, in his classroom lectures on metaphysics.
+Here Adorno stressed his opposition to the mystical traditions that uphold an “affirmative or positive theses of metaphysics.”
 Arguably, what Adorno seems to rebuke is an “affirmative or positive” understanding of the messianic moment.
-Messianism then still remains for Adorno a valuable “primal religious experiences.”
-Those are, however, positive interpretations of redemption that “simply become blasphemies” because they “effectively demonizes the absolute” in a way that “turns God into an abyss.”
+Messianism, then, in Adorno’s view, still corresponds to valuable “primal religious experiences.”
+These are, however, positive interpretations of redemption that “simply become blasphemies” because they form a perspective that “effectively demonizes the absolute” in a way that “turns God into an abyss.”